Simon-He95/lazy-js-utils/README_en.md

 ## This article is documentation that describes the encapsulated utility functions [simon-js-tool](https://www.npmjs.com/package/simon-js-tool)
 At present, I have sorted out <strong>90+</strong> commonly used functions, and I am still updating..., and your recognition is the biggest encouragement to me!

+## Highlights
+- Pure js tool functions, not dependent on vue, react, angular
+- API encapsulation for dom operations, such as those used in vue, does not require onMounted to obtain dom nodes, and can be passed in directly using class or id
+- Side effect functions, which can be destop as a result of function execution, are also automatically stopped when the page is destroyed
+- Api design is simple and practical

 ## More
 - Export function [exports-function](https://github.com/SimonHe1995/exportsFunction)
 - threejs [@simon_he/s-three](https://github.com/SimonHe1995/sThree)